Khalilur Rahman Chowdhury (Bangladeshi politician)

-Khalilur Rahman Chowdhury, also known as Rafi, is a Bangladeshi politician and former Member of Parliament from Habiganj-1.
+Khalilur Rahman Chowdhury is a Bangladeshi politician and former member of parliament from Habiganj-1.

 Career

-Chowdhury was the former Vice Chairman of the Jatiya Party and the district president of Habiganj.
-He then joined the Bangladesh Nationalist Party.
+Chowdhury was the joint secretary general of the Jatiya Party and the president of the Habiganj district unit of the party.
 He was elected to parliament from Habiganj-1 as a Jatiya Party candidate in 1991.
-He lost the seventh national election in June 1996 from the same seat..
-In 1973,He was elected as one of the youngest Union Chairman of Kurshi Union, Nabiganj.
-He has a lot of contributions in the development of Nabiganj municipal(pouroshoba).
+He then joined the Bangladesh Nationalist Party (BNP).
+He lost the seventh national election in June 1996 from the same seat.

 Death

-Khalilur Rahman Chowdhury died on 19 June 2013.
+Khalilur Rahman Chowdhury died in June 2013.